 Degree candidates carrying the title of instructor or lecturer are not eligible for this award.

-Each academic school or department may recommend at least one and no more than 2.5% of its graduate students to receive this award each academic-year semester.
+Each academic college or department may recommend at least one and no more than 2.5% of its graduate students to receive this award each academic-year semester.
 The names of the nominee(s) for this award should be forwarded to the dean of the Graduate School at least nine weeks prior to fall or spring commencement.

-Students nominated by their academic school or department should have exhibited exceptional ability as a teacher and should have received excellent evaluations from students.
+Students nominated by their academic college or department should have exhibited exceptional ability as a teacher and should have received excellent evaluations from students.
 The teaching ability of the nominee should also be respected by faculty in the nominee’s department.

 Students will be presented with a Certiﬁcate of Recognition at the Graduate Student Government award ceremony that is held in the spring.
 Certiﬁcates of Recognition will be mailed to students who have already left campus.
 Students receiving the award will also be identiﬁed by name in the appropriate commencement programs.